wsolow/agaid_crop_simulator/env_config/crop_config/README_crop_params.md

 DVSEND   Final development stage                        SCr        - DTSMTB   Daily increase in temperature sum as a         TCr        |C|
             function of daily mean temperature.
+DORM     Dormancy threshold after which the plant       Scr        day
+             enters dormancy (perennial only)
+DORMCD   The number of days a plant will stay dormant   Scr        day
+          (perennial only)
+AGEI     The initial age of the crop in years           Scr        year
+          (perennial only)

 =======  ============================================= =======  ============

 **############################################################################**